turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud_oct_17.md

 ### RESTful Routes

   - RESTful routes provide us with a design pattern that we can follow:
-  - A map between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
+  - A map between HTTP verb/path combinations and CRUD actions users want to perform on a resource.

+### Using REST in Our App

   - When your application receives an HTTP request, it identifies the HTTP method and URL, connects that with a connected controller action that has that method and URL, executes the code in that action, and determines which response gets sent back to the client.
   - Let's chart out the "Golden Seven" RESTful routes.